-3. Key Components of a Safe Return to Work in Manufacturing, Logistics, and Warehousing: Provides an outline of and detailed descriptions for the 16 key factors across four broad areas that employers will have to uniquely manage to provide maximum societal benefits as we go back to work during the ongoing pandemic.
+3. Key Components of a Safe Return to Work in Sales and Service Operations: Provides an outline of and detailed descriptions for 17 key factors across five broad areas that employers will have to uniquely manage to provide maximum societal benefits as we go back to work during the ongoing pandemic.